PayPal Working Capital Review

 We’d love to have you contribute to the conversation, though.
 Have you applied for a PayPal Working Capital loan?
 What was your experience like?
 Drop us a comment and let us know all about it!

-PayPal Working Capital FAQs
+Final Verdict: Is PayPal Working Capital Worth It?

 PayPal Working Capital is a fantastic resource for merchants who use PayPal.
 The application is fast, the fee structure is flexible and customizable, and repayment is easy.
 PayPal generally has very reasonable fees, but they have the potential to run high.
-As such, you should learn what to look for to make an informed borrowing decision.

 Once again, merchants who are getting denials might want to investigate their other options.
 However, if you are eligible, PayPal Working Capital is certainly worth including in your comparisons among the best small business loans.